srevn/dotta/README.md

 A declarative, profile-based dotfile manager built on Git that uses orphan branches to manage configurations across multiple machines and operating systems.

-## What is Dotta?

-Dotta manages your configuration files (dotfiles) across different machines using Git as the underlying storage mechanism.
-Unlike traditional dotfile managers that use symlinks or track your home directory directly, Dotta uses **Git orphan branches** as independent configuration profiles, giving you powerful version control without the complexity of managing a monorepo.

 ### Core Principle

 Files are stored with **location prefixes** (`home/`, `root/`) in isolated profile branches, then deployed to their actual filesystem locations on demand.
 This provides: